Frannie-cpu/iam-project/README.md

 ## 1. Provisioning: New Hires

+**STEPS**

-Created four user accounts in the Entra admin center with consistent naming, correct job titles/departments, and appropriate license assignment (E5 for full toolset roles, E1 for the receptionist role where a lighter license was sufficient).
+- Created four user accounts in the Entra admin center with consistent naming, correct job titles/departments, and appropriate license assignment (E5 for full toolset roles, E1 for the receptionist role where a lighter license was sufficient).

 > Users list in Entra admin center showing all four accounts.
 >